 Then Came Gerber

-After Man-Thing’s introduction in Savage Tales #1, a follow-up story was put together for Savage Tales #2, but the magazine was cancelled.
+After Man-Thing’s introduction in Savage Tales #1, Wein’s follow-up story was put together for Savage Tales #2, but the magazine was cancelled.
 So that second Man-Thing story wound up getting re-tooled for presentation as a part of a Ka-Zar story in Astonishing Tales #12 (June 1972).
 Man-Thing then found a regular comic-book home in the pages of Fear #10 (Oct.
 1972).
 By the next issue, Fear #11, Steve Gerber took over as writer—a post he would hold through the end of Manny’s run in Fear in issue 19 (December 1973), and then through the entirety of the run of Manny’s first self-titled series, which would end with Man-Thing #22 (Oct.
 1975).

 As noted in previous posts, Steve Gerber was the master of weird.
 And Man-Thing was the weirdest of the weird.
 Yes, weirder than Omega; even weirder than Howard the Duck.
 As wild as the duck’s adventures could get, Howard’s character remained consistent, which left you with at least some idea of what you’d be getting from issue to issue.
 But Man-Thing was almost literally a non-entity.
 He was a mindless creature that, as such, was a narrative spectator in his own book; a protagonist that served as a blank slate.
 This meant you could never be sure what you’d get from one issue to the next.
 The potential for creativity—and chaos—clearly suited Gerber’s vast & wild imagination.

 One of the first things Gerber did was tweak Manny’s origin, giving him a more mystical background with his creation of the concept of a “Nexus of All Realities.”
 Turns out the swamp outside of the fictional hamlet of Citrusville, Florida (home of the Man-Thing), is where this Nexus exists—it’s a center point for every reality in the multiverse.
 The forces behind the Nexus actually helped create the Man-Thing so the beast could serve as its guardian.
 Gerber’s most famous storyline regarding the Nexus ran across Manny’s final issue of Fear and the first issue of his original self-titled series.
 In it, the barriers between the realities began to crack, causing all sorts of strange creatures from alternate realities to suddenly pop up in and around the Citrusville swamp.
-One of them was a barbarian named Korrek, who sprung forth out of a jar of peanut butter.
-Another was a living, breathing cartoon duck named Howard.
+One of them was a barbarian named Korrek, who sprang forth out of a jar of peanut butter.
+Another was a living, breathing, cartoon duck named Howard.

 When considering writing a post on Man-Thing, it was certainly tempting to cover this storyline—but then again, everything Gerber did on Man-Thing was tempting because it’s all brilliant and all mad.
 I could have gone for any of the classic battles with Thog the Nether Spawn; or the conflict with F.A.
 Schist, the real estate mogul looking to bulldoze the swamp; the tale of the alien Wundarr; the introduction of Richard Rory in Man-Thing #2; the Foolkiller storyline (which I absolutely love); Darrell the depressed circus clown who commits suicide(!); “Dawg”; “A Candle for Saint Cloud,” wherein Man-Thing doesn’t really appear but Ted Sallis does(!!) . . .